kit-barnes/smartLEDdimmer/README.md

 - Following Factory Reset (unconfigured) - Blue LED flashing once every 2 seconds
 - Configured but not connected to WiFi - Blue LED flashing twice every 2 seconds
 - Connected but not communicating with hub - Red LED flashing once every 4 seconds
+- Normal operation - both LEDs off

 WiFi Configuration
 ------------------
-The dimmer needs to be configured to connect to your Wi-Fi LAN.
+The dimmer needs to be configured to connect to your WiFi LAN.

 - Factory Reset the device by pressing the push button switch for a few seconds as you apply power.
 The blue LED should light and remain lit for about 30 seconds